grafana/grafana/docs/sources/developers/plugins/publish-a-plugin.md

 **Can I see metrics of my plugin installs, downloads or usage?**

-- No. We don't offer this information.
-You are also not allowed to include any kind of tracking code inside your plugin.
+- No. We don't offer this information at the moment to plugin authors.

 **How can I update my plugin's catalog page?**